tremusa/php-code-snippets/phpmailer-gmail-example/README.md

 ```
 Note:	You need to configure the sendMail.php file according to your details.
 	Details such as username, password, sender, replyto needs to be configured
 	with your own account details.
+If you're using Gmail for testing, visit
+	https://myaccount.google.com/security and set **Allow less secure apps** to On.
 ```